FASHiiONHERO/FASHiiONHERO/README.md

-i use this game as a background nowadays, yawns.
+i use this game as a background nowadays, yawns. exhost, rare fronter :p